-A new FB group has now been set up appeal to members who like to use this media.
-Please share your photos, video clips ask for ID advice or share an experience with the group!
-To join this initially closed group please email Nigel Scriven :-
+A Facebook group has been set up appeal to members and others who like to use this media.
+Please share your photos, video clips, ask for ID advice or share an experience with the group!

 FORTHCOMING FIELD TRIPS

 Autumn Meeting and AGM 2019.
 Saturday 2 November at the Cairnbaan Hotel (www.cairnbaan.com), near Lochgilphead (phone 01546 603668).
 Lunches will be available in the hotel.
-The programme will appear in a later issue of the Eider.
+The programme will appear in the September issue of the Eider.